mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinMyBatis3.md

     }
 ```

-This method will selectively set values if corresponding fields in a record are non null.
-This method can be used as follows:
+This method will selectively set values if corresponding fields in a record are non-null.
+This method can be used as
+follows:

 ```kotlin
 val rows = mapper.update {